Kirandul: Early and Pre-Independence History

-Kirandul was a crucial part of the princely state of Bastar before India attained independence.
-Bastar region prospered under the reign of King Annama Deva, the brother of Kakatiya king Pratapa Rudra Deva of Warangal (Telangana).
-During the 19th century, the region came under the administration of the British rule.
-Eventually, it was acceded to the Indian Union on January 1, 1948, and the town became a part of the Bastar district of Madhya Pradesh and later in 2000, it was included in the newly formed Chhattisgarh state.
+Kirandul and the surrounding Bailadila region formed a crucial part of the princely state of Bastar.
+The area prospered under the reign of King Annama Deva, brother of the Kakatiya ruler Pratapa Rudra Deva of Warangal.
+During the 19th century, the region came under British colonial administration.
+Following independence, it acceded to the Indian Union on 1 January 1948 and became part of Bastar district in Madhya Pradesh.
+In 2000, it was included in the newly formed state of Chhattisgarh.